bryanriosb/base_api/README.md

-# drifti
+# Drifti
-ERP to small providers
+ERP to small providers.
+The selected architecture was for a SaaS (Software As A Service) type project in this sense divide customers data into Postgres schemas.

 ## Characteristics
 - Django REST Framework
 - PostgreSQL
-- Django Tenants (To SaaS architecture from schemas)
+- Django Tenants (Tenant schemas)
 - Django Channel (Websocket)
 - Celery (Workers to asynchronously tasks)
 - Celery Beat (Periodic tasks to workers)